mdayat/fe_isi_test_muhammadnurhidayat/README.md

 ## Getting Started

-Follow these steps to set up and run the application locally:
+Follow these steps to set up and run the application locally on `3000` port:

 1. Clone the repository